RafaelSchubert/nosql-exercicio-neo4j/README.md

 - Exercise 7.2: Collect a list.
 > MATCH (filme:Movie)
-  WITH filme.released AS ano, collect(filme.title) AS filmes RETURN ano AS Ano, filmes AS LanÃ§amentos
+  WITH filme.released AS ano, collect(filme.title) AS filmes RETURN ano AS Ano, filmes AS Lançamentos
   ORDER BY Ano DESC;

 - Exercise 7.3: Unwind a list.